js-kyle/socketio-loadtesting/README.md

 ## socketio-loadtesting 🚀

 This repository contains the tutorial files which companion my blog post on how to loadtest socket.io WebSocket applications.
-A live version of this application can be previewed at https://socketio-loadtest.herokuapp.com/, and artillery.io loadtesting configuration files are found in the `load-test` directory.
-Usage instructions are in my blog post, [LINK]
+A live version of this application can be previewed at https://socketio-loadtest.herokuapp.com, and artillery.io loadtesting configuration files are found in the `load-test` directory.
+Usage instructions are in my blog post, [https://medium.com/@kyle_martin/load-testing-socket-io-web-applications-and-infrastructure-3e96011898e0](https://medium.com/@kyle_martin/load-testing-socket-io-web-applications-and-infrastructure-3e96011898e0)

 To run the application: